mackenzie2018/Titanic/README.md

 Not great, but also not terrible considering.

-## Attempt 2: How about a Support Vector Machine?
+## Run 2: How about a Support Vector Machine?

 Low-hanging fruit remain.
 Perhaps a large-margin classifier will yield better results.
 Not knowing the true survival rate aboard the ship, bare intuition tell's us (or tells me, at least) that surviving the Titanic is a low-probability event.